Guy Loando Mboyo: Education

 Guy Loando Mboyo was born on February 5, 1983, in Bokungu in the province of the Tshuapa (formerly Grand-Équateur, in Zaire, currently the Democratic Republic of the Congo).
 He was the last born in a family of eight children.
 During his childhood, his family moved to Mbandaka where he did his secondary studies.
 He obtained his state diploma in literary studies at the Mbandaka School of Application (École d'application de Mbandaka, in acronym EDAP) in 2001 and moved to the country's capital city Kinshasa to continue his university studies in law at the University of Kinshasa.

 Career

-After graduating in economics and social law from the University of Kinshasa, Guy Loando Mboyo began his career as a lawyer and legal advisor in the mining, business and private investment sectors.
+After graduating in law (with a specialisation in social and economic law) from the University of Kinshasa, Guy Loando Mboyo began his career as a lawyer and legal advisor in the mining, business and private investment sectors.
 He gained important contacts at national and international level which allowed him to start working in business.
 He is the main shareholder of "GLM & Associates", a law firm based in Kinshasa, administrator of companies and chairman of the Widal Foundation.

 Guy Loando Mboyo was elected senator of Tshuapa in the April 2019 senatorial elections in the Democratic Republic of Congo.
 In November 2020, he had his first book, entitled "Le Congo d'après : Nécessité d'un changement de cap post-Covid-19" published, by French book publisher L'Harmattan.

 In April 2021, he was appointed Minister of State in charge of Regional Planning by President Félix Tshisekedi.